operating-function/pallas/README.md

 Pallas is an event sourced, purely functional application platform, called an **_operating function_**.
 Every operation inside an operating function is ACID.
 Pallas is currently instantiated as a VM and can be run on Linux, Mac, or Nix.
 The platform ships with a minimal bootstrapping language called _Sire_, but includes an efficient axiomatic IR which can be targeted by mainstream functional languages.

 ### Problem
-Software complexity has exploded.
+_Software is being destroyed by accidental complexity_.
 Our most popular applications require hundreds or thousands of developers to build and maintain.
 This complexity benefits large corporations who use their dominant capital positions to monopolize and rent seek.
-The root of this problem is anchored in the continued use of 20th century technologies that were never designed for distributed computing, and so require enormous resources to use.
+This dynamic increases the cost of software, reduces the set of economically viable programs, and disempowers developers and users alike.
+LLMs reinforce the existing structures.

+This is not an abstract moral problem.
+Software is the best tool we have for identifying, organizing, and solving societal issues.
+Instability in software trickles down to every other domain of human activity.

 ### Solution
 More composable software systems directly result in more software freedom.
-The more power individual developers wield, the more that power is distributed.
+The more power individual developers wield, the more that power is widely distributed.
 This is true even if "scrolling through silos" is the highest state of computing.

 To increase developer power and software freedom, your entire computer needs to be inspectable and understandable.
-It should be composable and made of highly generic, unopinionated, easily understood, reusabe building blocks.
+It should be composable and made of highly generic, unopinionated, easily understood, reusable building blocks.
+These properties need to be stable regardless of underlying hardware changes and should guarantee a high degree of backward and forward compatibility.

-Pallas includes both a suitable foundation for the future of computing and an initial set of building blocks.
+Pallas is a prototype of such a system.

 ## Features